+What does the test result mean?
 Increased creatinine levels in the blood suggest diseases that affect kidney function.
 These can include:

-- Glomerulonephritis (swelling of the kidney's blood vessels); - Pyelonephritis (pus-forming infection of the kidneys); - Acute tubular necrosis (death of cells in the kidneys' small tubes); - Urinary tract obstruction; or - Reduced blood flow to the kidney due to shock, dehydration, congestive heart failure, atherosclerosis, or complications of diabetes.
+- Glomerulonephritis (swelling of the kidney's blood vessels); - Pyelonephritis (pus-forming infection of the kidneys); - acute tubular necrosis (death of cells in the kidneys' small tubes); - urinary tract obstruction; or - Reduced blood flow to the kidney due to shock, dehydration, congestive heart failure, atherosclerosis, or complications of diabetes.

-Creatinine can also increase because of muscle injury.
+Creatinine can also increase as a result of muscle injury.
 Low levels of creatinine are not common and are not usually a cause for concern.
 As creatinine levels are related to the amount of muscle the person has, low levels may be a consequence of decreased muscle mass (such as in the elderly), but may also be occasionally found in advanced liver disease.